11 Best Things to Do in Gyeongju (+ Tips to Make it Worth it)

 In the same area is a large flower park and the flowers you’ll see will depend on the season.

-The first time I went was in early summer and it looked like this:
+The first time I went was in early summer and it was filled with poppies and coreopsis flowers.

 When I went back in late November, the night views were still very colorful:

-The next two sites need to be seen at night.
-They’re great during the day but 100% better at night.
+The next two Gyeongju attractions need to be seen at night.
+They’re nice during the day but 100% better at night.

 That’s why I recommend staying at least one night or taking the late night bus back.